|

 Back to Top

-ARTICLE IX ARCHITECTURAL REVIEW COMMITTEE
+| ARTICLE IX ARCHITECTURAL REVIEW COMMITTEE |

-9.1) Prior Approval.
+| 9.1) Prior Approval.
 No building or other structure or any other improvements, including contouring of land and planting, shall be erected, placed, or altered on any Lot until and unless plans and specifications showing the nature, kind, shape, height, materials, floor plans, exterior color schemes, location and approximate cost of such building, structure or other improvements and the grading and landscaping plan, including topography and contours of the lot, shall have been submitted and approved in writing by the Architectural Review Committee.
 The Committee shall charge a fee of $250.00 for reviewing house planes, and shall charge a fee of $100.00 for review of any other type of plans.
 This fee may be increased only by a vote of a majority of Members present at a meeting of the Association at which a quorum is present.
+9.2) Composition.
+The Architectural Review Committee shall consist of three (3) persons.
+The Committee shall serve staggered terms of three years.
+After all lots in Heritage Valley are sold, replacement committee members shall be appointed by the Directors of the Association.

 9.3) Plans.
 Plans must be submitted to the Committee in duplicate, together with the review fee as set by the Directors.
 The review fee shall be used to compensate the Committee for its time and expenses, including review by experts, in connection with the review of plans.
 Approval shall be indicated by the signature of each member of the Committee on each sheet of the plan submitted.